 Connecting Supply Chain

 In addition to making predictions about demand and supply, AI can also be used to connect all the different pieces of the supply chain, from the manufacturers to the delivery systems and trucks.
 In most cases, there’s a slight dissonance between different aspects of the supply chain which lowers productivity.
-Issues arising in one aspect affect all the other aspects of supply chain as well, but they’re not usually communicated effectively.
+Issues arising in one aspect affect all the other aspects of the supply chain as well, but they’re not usually communicated effectively.
 Artificial Intelligence can be used to connect the supply chain and provide a seamless experience for the manufacturing business and the end-users.
-In the long run, a well-connected supply chain can drastically reduce cost of operation.
+In the long run, a well-connected supply chain can drastically reduce the cost of operation.

 Cutting Down Overspending

 One of the biggest struggles that manufacturers constantly deal with is determining what’s the right amount of inventory to purchase.
 Purchasing too little inventory can cost them heavily on lost revenue if demand exceeds their available inventory.
 Purchasing too much can lead to overspending if enough demand isn’t generated to utilize the inventory.

 Most businesses tend to err on the side of caution and overspend on inventory so that they don’t fall short of market demand.
 Constant fluctuations of public sentiment and demand make it almost impossible to accurately predict demand.

 However, as we’ve highlighted in the previous points, artificial intelligence can accurately predict market demand based on current public sentiments expressed through online channels and through a thorough analysis of market trends.
 As such, manufacturers can stop relying purely on speculative gut instinct and start relying on some hard facts and informed predictions, thus cutting down on overspending and increasing revenue.